siennabienna/workshop_1/README.md

 - Creating my own functions
 - Using text

-# Using `if'
+# Using `if`
-I first started with the varible 'if'.
+I first started with the varible `if`.
 I used this to make a square move in the direction of the bottom right corner, and then if it went off the canvas, to move it back to 0.
 ```js
 let x = 0